AJ_Watt/Getty Images

 • Look for earning rates that make sense with your spending.
 Check for premium credit cards that offer more points in categories you spend the most in.
 If you spend a lot on dining and travel, for example, look for cards that award you in those categories.

 • Decide how loyal you are.
-Where co-branded cards let you enjoy elite benefits with an airline or hotel brand, their rewards are less flexible overall.
+Though co-branded cards let you enjoy elite benefits with an airline or hotel brand, their rewards are less flexible overall.
 However, many co-branded credit cards can help you work toward elite status in addition to offering points on your spending.

 • Know how you want to redeem your rewards.
 Also choose a luxury credit card that lets you use your points or miles how you want to.
-If you want as many options as possible, consider a flexible premium card like the Chase Sapphire Reserve or The Platinum Card from American Express.
+If you want as many options as possible, consider a flexible premium card like the Chase Sapphire Reserve or Amex Platinum from American Express.

 Bottom line

 Premium cards definitely charge higher annual fees overall, but the benefits and rewards can be well worth the cost.
-After all, some come with welcome offers that can be worth thousands, and most come with perks like airport lounge access, annual travel credits and fee credits for Global Entry or TSA PreCheck membership.
+After all, some come with welcome offers that can be worth thousands, and most come with card perks like airport lounge access, annual travel credits and fee credits for Global Entry or TSA PreCheck membership.

 Editorial Disclaimer